“The greatest part of a road trip is not arriving at your destination. It’s all the wild stuff that happens in between.”

 Just over an hour from Cape Town, the Elgin Valley is an underrated gem - an adventure traveller’s dream with wine thrown in for good measure.

-Cape Canopy Zip lining
+TRY the Cape Canopy Zip lining

 Start your day with high adventure – and we mean ‘high’.
 The Cape Canopy zipline in the Hottentot’s Holland Nature Reserve is high-flying fun as you make your way down a total of 11 slides, the longest being 320m, taking in the beauty of your surroundings from an aerial vantage point.
 Open to ages 5-75, this is something the whole family can enjoy.

-Quad Biking Waterfall Trail
+RIDE by Quad Biking Waterfall Trail

 There are a number of quad biking options on offer in the valley, but this three-to-four hour waterfall trail is undoubtedly the most popular one.
 The 30km tour takes you to the Old Gantouw Pass Wagon Trail, which was used by the Dutch and British settlers as a wagon for over 150 years.